-RICHMOND, VA (WWBT) - It’s been a tumultuous couple of months for Virginia with the commonwealth’s top three officials embroiled each embroiled in separate scandals.
+RICHMOND, VA (WWBT) - It’s been a tumultuous few months for Virginia with the commonwealth’s top three officials embroiled each embroiled in separate scandals.

 Here is a minute-by-minute timeline of the political controversies that have put the commonwealth in the national spotlight.